Phil Silvers and Swinging Brass: Conception

-The album was designed to capitalize on the popularity of the comedian and actor Phil Silvers in the sitcom You'll Never Get Rich.
+The album was designed to capitalize on the popularity of the comedian and actor Phil Silvers in the American TV sitcom You'll Never Get Rich.

 The arranger Nelson Riddle is credited in the liner notes for the album as 'Compositions Conceived By ...'.
 Riddle was under contractual obligation to Capitol Records at the time of the recording and so could not be credited with the arrangements on the album.
 The arrangements were instead credited to Frank Comstock and Warren Barker.
 The guitarist Steve Jordan who appeared on the album wrote in his autobiography wrote that "I'm sure Riddle did most of the writing.
 But contracts are contracts".

 Jordan was told by the album's producer Irving Townsend that Riddle had told him that the album could only be made in California as there weren't enough good jazz session musicians in New York City.
 Townsend was appalled and insisted that the album be recorded in New York.